mja65/Emu68-Imager/docs/amigautilities.md

 ## Locale preferences

 You will also be asked to setup your Locale preferences.
-This is important for Clock to be set correctly when you go online (which is a requirement for accessing https sites).
+This is important for the clock to be set correctly when you go online (which is a requirement for accessing https sites).

 ## Additional settings after Workbench first boots